Jas1380/unity-urp-outline-postprocess/README.md

 # Unity URP Outline Post-Process Shader

+> Sobel-based edge detection post-process shader for Unity URP with depth and normal detection

 A neat little post-process shader for URP that slaps some outlines on your scene.
 Basically grabs depth and normal info to figure out where edges are, then draws lines around 'em.

 ![Example](example.png)